Python-GIS-book/site/source/back-matter/md/appendix-2-git-github.md

 ## What is version control?

-[Version control](https://en.wikipedia.org/wiki/Version_control) [^versioncontrol] is used to track and store changes in your files without losing the history of your previous changes.
+*{term}`Version control`* [^versioncontrol] is used to track and store changes in your files without losing the history of your previous changes.
 Version control systems start with a base version of a document and then save only the changes you make at each step of the way.
 You can think of it as a tape: if you rewind the tape and start at the base document, then you can play back each change and end up with your latest version.

 ![_**Figure A.X**.
 Illustration of committing changes.
 Source: <https://swcarpentry.github.io/git-novice/01-basics.html>._](../img/play-changes.png)